Imber friendly fire incident: Incident

 The following day the War Office and Air Ministry issued a joint statement:

 First reports were that 14 had died with forty to fifty injured but this was later revised to 23 killed on the day (16 officers and seven soldiers).
 Four of the officers were members of the Home Guard.
 Two other officers died from wounds in the next few days, one on 14 April the other (a Home Guard officer) on 15 April, to bring the total deaths to 25.

 Inquiry

 The Court of Inquiry found the pilot, 21-year-old Sergeant William McLachlan, was guilty of making an error of judgement and that the weather at the time contributed to the incident.
 The pilot of the Hurricane had misidentified the spectators as dummies, thinking that they were part of the demonstration when he opened fire.

 An inquest held at Warminster into the 27 deaths recorded that the deaths were caused by gunshot wounds and attributed to misadventure.
 The RAF pilot told the inquest he lost sight of the aeroplane he was following in the haze and realised he had made a mistake after he fired.
-The coroner also pointed out that, contrary to rumour, the pilot was British and not American.
+While the coroner said that the pilot was British and not American, McLachlan was an American-born Canadian pilot serving in the Royal Canadian Air Force.